jacurtis813/pattern-project/README.md

 28. Create the anchor tag to create the download button for each image.
 29. Create further styles to the text color of the download button and the heart icon.
 30. Create a border to surrond these two buttons within each card.
+31. Review project content.
+Having issues when we are breaking the page down by the screen sizes.
+32. Watch code along video content to better understand the process of using the card features.
+33. Understand when and where to use the container class.
+Following the row class and column classes.
+34. Attach the first image to the first card.
+To see how to use these classes.
+35. After attaching the first image.
+Format the divs to create a row for the ability to create the columns as well.
+Give proper spacing for the cards.
+36. Create the corrected spacing that we are looking for with our first card.
+Complete all the styling for the first card.
+37. Create the format and the styles for the second and the third cards as well.
+Complete the format for the entire card section.
+38. Test and run the code that we have created for the card section.
+Make sure that all elements are responsive.
+39.